what is the difference between a humidifier and a dehumidifier:

 Just clean the plastic components like additional pieces in the usual fashion and a little bit careful about electronics and control panel.
 Here, you can also follow the manufacturer’s instructions and warnings.

-Clean the reservoir water regularly, which will encourage mould and bacteria growth.
+Clean the reservoir water regularly, which will encourage mold and bacteria growth.
 By following the cleaning directions of the manufacturer, you have to clean the coil regularly.

 Check the loop if there is any frost buildup.
 For fixing this problem, some manufacturers ensure that their dehumidifiers are equipped with auto-defrost.